 Got an important Zoom meeting?
-We’ve got six tips for your background, from an interior designer
+We’ve got six tips for dressing up your background, from an interior designer

 No need for silly superimposed beaches at this point.
 “I prefer a solid background with larger art or wallpaper that is not too hectic with patterns.”
 Opt for a room of your house with a blank wall, and avoid doorways if possible (to prevent accidental guest appearances).

-Add a light
+Add light

 “Lighting can make you look 10 times better,” Forehand says.
 “A light with a high color rendering index (CRI) is able to show the true colors of every object in a room, so I highly recommend investing in better lighting.”
-And although we all swoon over massive windows that throw perfect light and the new Dyson Lightcycle Morph lamp, good light doesn’t have to be complicated.
-That’s why Forehand recommends biting the bullet and buying a ring light.
-I mean, there’s a reason why all those influencers and YouTubers look so good all the time.
+And although we all swoon over the new Dyson Lightcycle Morph lamp ($650), it doesn’t have to be that expensive.
+Forehand recommends biting the bullet and buying a ring light.
+(I mean, there’s a reason why all those influencers and YouTubers look so good all the time.)
 “A ring light is always a big plus if you do not have natural daylight.”
 Check out the Impressions Vanity Co.
 Desktop Studio Ring Light ($152) from Urban Outfitters or the very affordable TSV Ring Light Kit ($25.97) from Walmart.

 Get a plant (or three)

 “Plants can create height and a natural fresh look,” says Forehand.
 Houseplants make your house look happy and alive and, surprise, also make you feel happy and alive (it’s science).
 There’s really no reason not to add a lovely little fern or a statement Money Tree to your space.
 And thanks to direct-to-consumer companies, you can have a houseplant delivered right to your door.
-If you don’t have a green thumb yet, we recommend consulting with an indoor plant stylist and care expert such as Planting with P. “I use The Sill and Bloomscape for sure—and I have also been trying to support more Black-owned companies such as Planting with P,” Forehand says.
+“I use The Sill and Bloomscape for sure—and I have also been trying to support more Black-owned companies, such as Planting with P,” Forehand says.

 Hang wall art—it’s a game changer

 There are so many ways to get something in a frame and liven up your walls—or just put the finishing touch on them.
 “If you’re creative, try making something at home,” Forehand suggests.
 “But I understand that printing can be tedious with trying to find the perfect frame, so why not try to support locals and see what artists are doing around your neighborhood?”
-Society6 has a boundless collection of photo, mixed media, and graphic design prints from thousands of independent artists.
+Sites like Minted and Society6 have a boundless collection of photo, mixed media, and graphic design prints from independent artists.
 “I’ve sourced art from Society6—art by TMSbyNIGHT and ThingDesign really catch my eye,” Forehand says.

 Show some personality

 “I like to layer artwork and a few books and add a funky vase to add a little something,” Forehand says.
-Putting some pampas grass into a vase is about as easy and low-maintenance as it gets, and the massive selections of unique, gorgeous vases at Garmentory and Trouva are sure to inspire.
-But keep it to just one majorly special item.
+Putting some pampas grass into a vase is about as easy and low-maintenance as it gets, and the unique and gorgeous vases at Garmentory and Trouva are sure to inspire.
+But don’t go overboard.
 The goal is to keep your statement pieces few, so they can have a big impact—because as our expert puts it: “Sometimes simple comes across clean and reads better to the viewer.”

 Looking for more recommendations?
 Check out our other handpicked suggestions.